-These programs offer some financial safeguards to a population of people who may suddenly find themselves financially vulnerable and highly susceptible to economic hardship due to an impairment.
-We at the Law Firm of Madeline M. McIntosh believe an informed client makes better decisions for his or her health and future.
+These programs offer various safeguards to a population of people who may suddenly find themselves vulnerable, highly susceptible to economic hardship, or even homeless due to an impairment.
+We at the Law Office of Madeline M. McIntosh believe an informed client makes better decisions for his or her health and future.
 Below, is an overview of what these two programs are:

 To qualify for the SSDI program, you must:

-- be of a working age and end at retirement (65)
+Be of working age and end at retirement (65)

 To apply for SSDI benefits, you can complete the entire application process online.
 Keep in mind though that there is a risk of making errors if you are doing this alone, so consulting an attorney may be in your best interests – errors may lead to denials and denials lead to long waiting periods for appeals.

-To make sure your application is complete with the sufficient evidence, contact us at the Law Firm of Madeline M. McIntosh to schedule an appointment today at 469-678-7274.
+To make sure your application is complete with sufficient evidence, contact us at the Law Office of Madeline M. McIntosh to schedule an appointment today.